amirali1412/getting-ready-for-uni/README.md

 In the excitement of getting a place at a university, as well as due to lack of experience, students may overlook certain key aspects of the preparations for university.
 The purpose of this site ids to guide students through the process of getting from their home to being setup in their accomodation.

-## User Experience
+## User Experience (UX)

 -User Stories

     -First Time Visitor Goals

         1.As a First Time Visitor, I want to easily understand the main purpose of the site.

         2.As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         3.As a First Time Visitor, I want to see if this site is applicable to me.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -Returning Visitor Goals

         1.As a Returning Visitor, I want to find information that I may not have previously thought of.

-        2.As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2.As a Returning Visitor, I want to find the best way to answer any questions I may have.
-        3.As a Returning Visitor, I want to find community links.

     -Frequent User Goals

         1.As a Frequent User, I want to check to see if there are any new information that was not there before.

         2.As a Frequent User, I want to ask a question that did not come into my mind earlier.

 -Design